Darcy Brown

-Darcy Brown (born May 29, 1986) is a former professional Canadian football fullback and tight end formerly of the Edmonton Eskimos of the Canadian Football League.
-He was drafted by the Hamilton Tiger-Cats in the first round of the 2009 CFL Draft.
+Darcy Brown (born May 29, 1986) is a Canadian former professional football fullback and tight end formerly of the Edmonton Eskimos of the Canadian Football League.
+He was drafted by the Hamilton Tiger-Cats in the first round of the 2009 CFL draft.
 He played CIS football for the Saint Mary's Huskies.

 Early years

 Brown went to The Woodlands School, where he played varsity football for four years.